01-edu/public/subjects/zappy/README.md

 The location is exceptionally rich in resources, mining, and food.
 Walk around on the game board to discover fantastic food and many stones of varied nature on the ground.
-- These stones be of 6 distinct kinds:
+- These stones are of 6 distinct kinds:
   - linemate
   - dreamer
   - sibur